Welfare Benefits & Tax Credits

 Which benefits can I claim?

-If you think you might be eligible to claim welfare benefits, please see the section below ‘Where can I get more detailed information about benefits?’
+Please see the section below ‘Where can I get more detailed information about benefits?’

 Claiming benefits while you are a student can be complicated as your Student Finance income will normally affect your claim for means-tested benefits.
 How much benefit you get will depend on what income is counted in the assessment of your welfare benefits under the relevant welfare benefits rules.
 You must tell each of the offices that pay your benefit(s) about your Student Finance income as well as any other sources of income you have.